lbryio/lbry.com/content/news/219-aug-dev.md

 ### Community Block Explorer {#explorer}
 A community member by the name of [Allesandro Spallina](https://github.com/AlessandroSpallina) became interested in the LBRY ecosystem and wanted to implement a more modern and full featured block explorer that exposes important metrics of the LBRY blockchain.
 You can check out his [GitHub issue](https://github.com/lbryio/block-explorer/issues/67) outlining what he plans on developing or you can go straight to the explorer prototype at [lbryexplorer.tech](https://lbryexplorer.tech/) to give it a shot We’d appreciate any feedback on the GitHub issue and current prototype - you can leave a comment on GitHub or reach out on [Discord](https://chat.lbry.com) #dev channel by tagging @SK3LA.

-### Blockchain {#blockchain}
-Since our last update, the LBRY blockchain continues their work towards being able to enable SegWit later this year, optimizing memory usage, revamping RPC calls to include bid (allow us to show pending effective amounts during takeovers) and sequence (which was removed in a previous update), and enabling metadata along with claims supports.
-Support metadata will enable us to expand the support/tipping feature of LBRY, which currently only allows simple LBC transactions to occur, to include additional metadata that can be used for signing the supports to prove channel ownership and enabling use cases like commenting, rating, and subscriptions on chain.
-Signing of supports will finally give us the ability to link a channel back to a tip transaction, so publishers can see and verify who sent LBC (or even a support).
-On chain subscriptions also help further decentralize data you can only fine on our API currently, and enable a Patreon like system where creators can release content that’s accessible only by their supports / at various support/tip levels.

-#### Forced Upgrade - Pre 0.17.2 Nodes Go Offline
-On August 16, 2019, the LBRY chain experienced an unexpected fork between the current version of lbrycrd (v0.17.2) and previous versions.
-Block height of the fork: 617743.
-We might have favored the older build, but older versions of lbrycrd would crash when receiving data from the newer version after that block. v0.17.1 was able to proceed down its own chain, but there was little mining power behind this;  the main pools were already mining with majority of hash on the correct (v0.17.2) chain.
-Everything is back to normal currently on the latest release/chain, and we’ll continue to monitor.
-If you are still running a pre 0.17.2 node, please delete local

-Read [our blog post](https://lbry.com/news/lbry-blockchain-update) for the entire executive summary of the incident.

-#### How to Recover a Pre 0.17.2 Node
-Please upgrade your LBRYcrd node to the latest version on our [GitHub release page](https://github.com/lbryio/lbrycrd/releases/tag/v0.17.2.1).
-After you’ve run it, perform the following CLI command: `lbrycrd-cli reconsiderblock b9a350fa8b4471c46cb2088927ac5e959939c815e7d98e8125f099b902e96a62` to get back up to speed.
-The other option would be to clear our your local data and resync from scratch.

 ### 2019 Roadmap Update {#roadmap}
 We’ve successfully accomplished a number of roadmap items fully, while others are partially complete and ongoing efforts.
 See our [previous development report](https://lbry.com/news/jun-july-dev) on updates for completed ones.